interstar/cardigan-bay/bedrock/EvalExamples.md

 ----
 ### Evaluation on the Client

-Running code on the client (in the browser) uses the Small Clojure Interpreter (<https://github.com/borkdude/sci>)
+We now have an interactive workspace running in the browser client that uses the Small Clojure Interpreter (<https://github.com/borkdude/sci>)

-Use the card-type :evalclient for code which will run in the browser.
-The entire body of the card should be a well-formed piece of SCI code which will be evaluated when the page is rendered.
-The result will be converted to a string and rendered into the page.
+Use the card-type :workspace and some valid ClojureScript code in the card.

+This will be rendered as an interactive workspace where the users can run (and potentially edit) your code snippet.

+**Note that although you can directly edit and run the code in the interactive workspace, it will not currently be saved.** ([[OutstandingTask]]).
+If you want to permanently save the code you are working on, you must edit the full page and keep the code in the :workspace card.

-The following card has an example of client-side evaluated code.
+The following card has an example of a client-side workspace.
 ----
-:evalclient
+:workspace

+(map
+  #(str % ", ")
-(filter even? (range 30))
+  (filter even? (range 70)))

 ----